The InSAR absolute phase amid singularities: Differential InSAR absolute phase

-The nonzero absolute phase around the loop relates to the loop enclosing a phase singularity, one of the two dark lines in Fig. \ref{fig:threesurf}a).
+The nonzero absolute phase around the loop relates to the loop enclosing a phase singularity in parameter space, one of the two dark lines in Fig. \ref{fig:threesurf}a).
 In the plane $b_1 = 0$, the wrapped phase $\phi(\bb)$ for fixed primary $\bb_1 = 0$ in Fig. \ref{fig:threesurf}b spirals around the phase singularity, such that the unwrapped phase around the loop gives the absolute phase $\phia(1) =- 2 \pi$.
 As $\rho > 0$ along the loop (Fig. \ref{fig:threesurf}c), this absolute phase is well defined.

-The phase singularities induce absolute phases singularities.
-Rather than considering the loop, we apply the convention of Sec. \ref{sec:diffmodeling}, restricting trajectories to the line segment from $\bb_1 = 0$ to secondary $\bb$.
+The phase singularities induce absolute phase singularities in the simplified modeling framework of Sec. \ref{sec:diffmodeling}.
+While the loop does not fit into this framework, let us impose the framework by restricting trajectories to the line segment from $\bb_1 = 0$ to secondary $\bb$.
 The absolute phase in parameter space, $\phia_B$ is shown in Fig. \ref{fig:threesurf}d).
 The absolute phase singularities $A \in B$ in the plane $b_1 = 0$ are rays extending from each phase singularity, across which the absolute phase jumps by $2 \pi$.
 They leave no trace in the wrapped phase.
 In Sec. \ref{eq:patching}, it will be shown that the discontinuous jumps arise from the path-dependence of the phase one-form illustrated by the loop encircling the phase singularity.